 They date from the era of Baltic Crusades when German knights (Livonian Order) subdued the local pagan Latvians.
 They later continued their fight by attacking Lithuanians further south.
-In order to do this they have heavily fortified Latvia.
+In order to do this, they have heavily fortified Latvia.

 As the era of crusades ended, the nobility moved from fortified castles to opulent palaces.
-Latvia has some of the Baltic States prettiest palaces in Rundale and Jelgava which once housed the dukes of Courland and Semigallia.
+Latvia has some of the Baltic States prettiest palaces in Rundale and Jelgava which once housed the Dukes of Courland and Semigallia.

 However, actual wars in Europe were rare in that era.
 Before World War 1 (1914), Latvia had spent some 100 years without any warfare on its soil.
 That allowed local German and Russian nobility to develop large manors centered around extravagant new palaces.
 These were often built to remind Medieval castles.
-Some of the prettiest ones stand in Cesvaine, Gulbene area and Western Semigallia.
-Unfortunately, many of them had their interiors gutted by Soviets who nationalized them, but the restored exteriors give a nice touch to the Latvian landscape.
+Some of the prettiest ones stand in Cesvaine, Gulbene area, and Western Semigallia.
+Unfortunately, many of them had their interiors gutted by the Soviets who nationalized them, but the restored exteriors give a nice touch to the Latvian landscape.
 Many of these palaces have been converted into hotels or public buildings.

 Latvia is a sparsely inhabited lowland country.
 The population density is 34 people per square kilometer, but most of that is concentrated around Riga.

-As such, the remainder of Latvia consists of vast areas of quite pristine forests, rivers and lakes with a town here and there.
+As such, the remainder of Latvia consists of vast areas of quite pristine forests, rivers, and lakes with a town here and there.

 The most typical natural sights have been amalgamated into National Parks.
 The most famous among those is Gauja National Park around Sigulda, easily accessible from Riga.
 It surrounds the valley of the longest river that starts and ends in Latvia.
 In addition to landscapes it the park offers Crusader castles and active entertainment.